-But let’s be honest: Unless you are McGyver, a bit of lint or even a tampon probably won’t save your life.
-If you want these “what if” games to have any merit, you’ve got to use them to better plan your EDC survival gear.
+But let’s be honest: Unless you are McGyver, a bit of lint probably won’t save your life.
+If you want these “what if” games to have merit, you’ve got to use them to better plan your EDC survival gear.

 Now let’s be even more honest.
-Most people aren’t going to carry around a bunch of EDC tools on the off-chance that a nuclear bomb might drop that day.
+Most people aren’t carrying around a bunch of EDC tools on the off chance that a nuclear bomb might drop that day.

-Instead, it is better to keep a complete Bug Out Bag in your car and at work (or wherever you spend a lot of time).
+Instead, keeping a complete Bug Out Bag in your car and at work (or wherever you spend a lot of time) is better.

 So, that means…